Learning from Synthetic Animals: Experiments

 \subsection{2D Pose Estimation}

-\textbf{Results Analysis.} Our main results are summarized in Table~\ref{table:horse-kpts} for horses and tiger keypoints prediction.
-We present our results separately in two different setups: the first one is under the unsupervised domain adaptation setting where real image annotations are not available; the second one is when labeled real images are available.
+\textbf{Results Analysis.} Our main results are summarized in Table~\ref{table:horse-kpts}.
+We present our results in two different setups: the first one is under the unsupervised domain adaptation setting where real image annotations are not available; the second one is when labeled real images are available.

 When annotations of real images are not available, our proposed \textbf{CC-SSL} surpasses other methods by a significant margin.
-The PCK@0.05 accuracy of horses reaches 70.77, which is very close to models trained directly on real images.
+The PCK@0.05 accuracy of horses reaches 70.77, which is close to models trained directly on real images.
 For tigers, the proposed method achieves 64.14.
-It is worth noticing that these results are achieved without accessing any real data annotation, which demonstrated the effectiveness of our proposed method.
+It is worth noticing that these results are achieved without accessing any real image annotation, which demonstrated the effectiveness of our proposed method.

 We also visualize the predicted keypoints in Figure \ref{fig:seg-vis}.
-Surprisingly, even for some extreme poses, such as horse riding and lying on the ground, our method can still generate accurate predictions.
+Even for some extreme poses, such as horse riding and lying on the ground, the method still generate accurate predictions.
 The observations for tigers are similar.

-When annotations of real images are available, our proposed \textbf{CC-SSL-R} achieved 82.43 for horses and 84.00 for tigers, which are are noticeably better than models trained on real images only.
-Our method is simply by further finetuning the model CC-SSL pretrained models using real data and we find that it is very effective.
+When annotations of real images are available, our proposed \textbf{CC-SSL-R} achieves 82.43 for horses and 84.00 for tigers, which are noticeably better than models trained on real images only.
+CC-SSL-R is achieved simply by further finetuning the CC-SSL models using real image labels.

-In addition to horses and tigers, we apply the same method to other animals as well.
-Our method can be easily transferred to other animal categories and we qualitatively show keypoints prediction results for other animals, as shown in Figure \ref{fig:kpts-vis}, such as sheep, dogs and elephants.
-Another advantage is that synthetic data can also provide flexible ground truth for different animals.
-For instance, our method can also detect trunks for elephants.
+In addition to horses and tigers, we apply the method to other animals as well.
+The method can be easily transferred to other animal categories and we qualitatively show keypoint prediction results for other animals, as shown in Figure \ref{fig:kpts-vis}.
+Notice that our method can also detect trunks of elephants.